 When You Need a New York Cerebral Palsy Lawyer

-Also expect there to be a number of battles to face over the years with a child with special needs.
+There will be several battles to face over the years with a child with special needs.
 Having the right New York cerebral palsy lawyer on your side now will help you in the future.

 How a Good Lawyer Will Help Your Family

-As your child gets older, discrimination and issues at school can be problems.
-A lawyer who knows your family and your child’s rights can go up against organizations, like schools, to ensure your child has every opportunity and access as any other child.
+As your child gets older, as mentioned earlier, discrimination and issues at school can be a problem.
+A lawyer who knows your family and your child’s rights can go up against organizations to ensure your child has every opportunity as any other child.

 Finding Your New York Cerebral Palsy Lawyer

-To find the right lawyer, you need to do more than just hire a general practice lawyer or a personal injury lawyer.
+To find the right lawyer, you need to do more than hire a general practice lawyer or a personal injury lawyer.
 You need someone with expertise, knowledge, and experience that relate directly to your child’s needs.
-This means hiring a lawyer who specializes in malpractice and disabilities and who has won cases for families like yours.
+Hire a lawyer who specializes in malpractice and disabilities.

 Medical Malpractice in New York

 Medical malpractice laws, which vary by state, can be confusing.
-You need the right lawyer to help guide you through these cases, but it also helps to have a basic understanding so you can make the right decisions.
+Your attorney will help guide you through the cases, but it also helps to have a basic understanding to make the right decisions.
 For instance, did you know there is a time limit on when you can file?
-In New York you have two-and-a-half years from when you realized negligence occurred to file a malpractice lawsuit.

 Cases Won by New York Cerebral Palsy Lawyers

 Living with cerebral palsy presents many challenges for your child.
-As the parent you have a responsibility to protect your child and get any services and treatments necessary.
-To do this you may need the support of a New York cerebral palsy lawyer.
+As a parent, you are responsible for protecting your child and getting any services and treatments necessary.

 Make sure you have the support of an experienced and caring New York cerebral palsy lawyer who will help fight for your child.